jedi-academy/learn-4711/data/tutorials/tut-adv01.md

 controller.

 Yours will load the <code>Tasks</code> model, not the ferryschedules, of course.
-You can actually safely omit explicitly loading the model, since it is already specified in `config/autoload`.

 We will need to implement methods for each of the main HTTP types expected for each of your controller's "apparent" methods.